 This strategy is embodied in the creation of the digital educational public service, as provided for in the new legislation of 8 July 2013 “rebuilding the School of the Republic”, which should help schools achieve the fundamental tasks of education and empowerment.

-Finally, online tutorials will help teachers find the educational resources adapted to their needs and learn how to make the most of them.
+Finally, on-line tutorials will help teachers find the educational resources adapted to their needs and will teach them how to make the most of them.

-The digital plan is spread over 3 years during which digital equipment and resources will be provided to middle school students.
+The digital plan is spread over 3 years during which digital equipment and resources will be provided to lower secondary school students.

-223 pilot middle schools and 375 elementary schools have already been equipped with individual mobile digital devices and resources last September.
-The target is to equip 40% of the 800,000 grade 7 pupils by 2016, 70% by 2017 and reach 100% by 2018.
-Along with these devices, resources are provided to teachers and students.
+1,800 schools and 1,700 lower secondary schools are gradually being equipped with individual mobile digital devices and resources in September 2016.
+The objective is to equip 50% schools in the year ahead 2017 and to reach 100% by 2018.
+Along with the equipment resources are provided to teachers and students.

-The ministry provides financing and hosting of digital services as an incentive for teachers to create their own digital resources.
-A specific professional social network has been created for teachers to collaborate online and share their digital resources.
-Subject-based portals are available on the Ministry’s national website for professionals.
+The ministry provides financing, hosting of digital services as an incentive for teachers to create their own digital resources.
+A specific professional social network was created for teachers to collaborate online and share their digital resources.
+Disciplinary portals are available on the Ministry’s national website for professionals.

 In addition high quality resources and lesson plans are freely available online.
-A national educational resources Database is being created to assist teachers in the implementation of new middle school programmes from 4th to 9th grade.
+A national educational resources Database is being created to assist teachers in the implementation of new lower secondary school programs from 4th to 9th grade.

 30 million euros have been allocated to the E-Fran programme aimed at identifying new digital teaching and learning practice projects.
 With the assistance of local education authorities and research teams the programme firstly scientifically assesses the impact of these projects and then spreads them to other schools.